Find A Doctor Or Hospital In Your Network.

 What is so “open” about Open Enrollment?
 Open means anyone can (and should) sign up for coverage for the next year.
 But, it’s only allowed within a set window of time.
 You may have heard it sometimes called an open enrollment period.

-After open enrollment, you can’t get the “full” insurance unless you have a “life event” and qualify for special enrollment.
+Outside of open enrollment, you can’t get the “full” insurance unless you have a “life event” and qualify for special enrollment.
 So if you move or change jobs, or the headcount at home changes, you can still get health insurance.
 It may even be the kind that gets those tax credits you hear about.
 Think: “the new kid in school mid-year.”
 But start your stopwatch.
 You only have 60 days from your life event.

 If you miss special or open enrollment, and need something to tide you over until the next open enrollment, you can get short-term coverage.
 But it doesn’t include all the benefits a qualified plan does.